katxeus/civic-participation-network/README.md

 This federation mechanism will allow decentralized platforme.
 This exempts it from corporate takeover or buyouts hence remaining part of the citizenry

 Federated Participation
 Feature federated civic participation where conservative and liberal ideologies can be decentralized to other instances.
+Federating civic participation will enable for several server instances to communicate with each other — like email.
+Instead of one instance running the networ.
+Meaning that participating citizens will get a choice of provider, and individuals can self-host if they want.